MicrosoftDocs/azure-devops-docs/docs/boards/get-started/plan-track-work.md

 ---
-title: Quickstart guide to plan and track work for either the Basic or Agile process
+title: Plan and track work in Azure Boards with Basic or Agile processes
 titleSuffix: Azure Boards
-description: Plan and track work in your new team project on Azure Boards ms.custom: boards-get-started ms.technology: devops-new-user ms.prod: devops
+description: Learn how to plan and track work in your new team project in Azure Boards. ms.custom: boards-get-started ms.technology: devops-new-user ms.prod: devops